HackJack-101/quiz-game/README.md

 docker compose up -d
 ```

 This will pull the image from GHCR and start the application on port 3000.
-The SQLite database is persisted using a host-bind mount to the `data` directory in the current directory.
+The SQLite database is persisted using a Docker volume named `quiz_data`.

 ### Manual Docker Build